Skip to main content

 When to talk to your dentist about menopause

-Some less well-known symptoms include dry mouth, burning mouth, gum disease, and even tooth loosening.
-These can all be signs that menopause is affecting your oral health which makes talking to your dentist about menopause essential.
+Some lesser known symptoms include dry mouth, burning mouth, gum disease and even tooth loosening.
+These can all be signs that menopause is affecting your oral health, making talking to your dentist about menopause crucial.

 So why’s it so hard to talk about it?